chocolatey/docs/input/en-us/community-repository/moderation/index.md

 #### Requirements

 Requirements represent the minimum quality of a package that is acceptable.
-When a package version has failed requirements, the package version requires fixing and/or response by the maintainer.
-Provided a Requirement has flagged correctly, it **must** be fixed before the package version can be approved.
-The exact same version should be uploaded during moderation review.
+When a package version has failed requirements, the package version requires fixing and / or response by the maintainer.
+Provided a requirement has flagged correctly, it **must** be fixed before the package version can be approved.
+The exact same version number should be used when uploading again for moderation review.

-* ProjectUrl - it's required for the community feed
+##### Package Metadata in the `.nuspec` file

-* The authors field (software author/vendor) is not being used for the maintainers field (exception: when the maintainer is also the author)
+* The `<projectUrl>` field must contain a valid URL to the project.
+See [package metadata](xref:create-packages#package-metadata-in-the-nuspec-file) for more information on what this field should contain.
-* The copyright is used appropriately.
-Look at anything you can find that states the copyright.
+* The `<authors>` field must not be the same as the `<owners>` field, _except_ when the maintainer and the software author are the same.
+See [package metadata](xref:create-packages#package-metadata-in-the-nuspec-file) for more information on what this field should contain.
-* If there is a license available, it **must** be included in the licenseUrl.
+* The `<copyright>` field must contain a valid copyright for the project.
+See [package metadata](xref:create-packages#package-metadata-in-the-nuspec-file) for more information on what this field should contain.
-* Is the title appropriate?
+* The `<licenseUrl>` field must contain a valid URL that points to the license for the project.
+Note that this should not be a generic license definition but the location of where the license is stated within the project.
+See [package metadata](xref:create-packages#package-metadata-in-the-nuspec-file) for more information on what this field should contain.
 * At least something written in the description.
 It should be sufficient to explain the software.
 * The description should explicitly mention if this package installs trial software or software that needs a license present, or both.
 * The tags field is not being abused - note this doesn't mean they are missing tags you believe they should have (that is a guideline).